Photo by Barbara Fowlds, May 2021

 London Borough of Bromley has unveiled a £1 million fund to contribute towards community led projects that improve our green spaces.
 More details can be found here: www.bromley.gov.uk/jubileeparksfund

-Applications are welcomed from Friends groups, and must also include the backing of at least 100 local residents who are on the electoral roll within the London Borough of Bromley.
+Applications were welcomed from Friends groups, and had to include the backing of at least 100 local residents who are on the electoral roll within the London Borough of Bromley.

 The Friends of Croydon Road Recreation Ground have applied to the Platinum Jubilee parks fund so we can help to improve your local park.

 Our proposal is to install new park signage at each major entrance, and within the park.
-We would like a picture of the bandstand to appear on each entrance signboard as it is a unique symbol of the park.
-Improved access to the park will be of benefit to all, and the signboards could include space for advertising special events.
+Improved access to the park will be of benefit to all, and some of the signboards would include space for advertising special events.

 Future Plans